containers/buildah/docs/buildah-bud.md

 build context directory.

 The build context directory can be specified as the http(s) URL of an archive, git repository or Dockerfile.

+If no context directory is specified, then buildah will assume the current working directory as build context, which should contain the Dockerfile.`

 Dockerfiles ending with a ".in" suffix will be preprocessed via CPP(1).
 This can be useful to decompose Dockerfiles into several reusable parts that can be used via CPP's **#include** directive.
 Notice, a Dockerfile.in file can still be used by other tools when manually preprocessing them via `cpp -E`.